veerashayyagari/awx/deepdive/08-instances-and-capacity.md

 This document details AWX's instance management, capacity system, and how instances are created in different deployment scenarios.

+## What to take away

+- Instances are database records; pods/containers are the runtime backing them.
+- Capacity is derived from CPU/memory calculations and is easy to misconfigure.
+- Container Groups are special instance groups with no backing Instance rows.

 ## Key Files

 | File | Purpose |